iapyeh/sshscript/learn-chap01.md

               sendsms(f'Warning:{cols[0]} has capacity over 80')
 ```

-Actually, a .spy is a .py.
-You are full-powered by Python in a .spy too.
+A .spy file is eventually a .py script file.
+In a .spy file, you are full-powered by Python.

 The $.connect() supports “with” syntax.
 You can utilize this feature to make codes more readable. eg.